sanjayyepuri/personalsite-v2/_posts/2018-10-23-the-cloud-on-your-desk.md

 ![](/assets/pi-cluster-build.jpeg)

 # Next Steps
-Since the spring after I assembled the components, the cluster has mostly been sitting idle on a shelf collecting dust.
-However last weekend the project got revived; a friend had given me another Pi B+ and reminded me of the of the ones not being used.
+Since the spring after I assembled the components, the cluster has mostly been sitting idle on a shelf collecting dust since i got swamped by school work.
+However last weekend the project got revived.
 I decided that I had to complete the project and document the path I take.

 In the next post, I will flash an operating system onto the Pis and configure the network so that they can all communicate with each other.